 - Exhaustion kills motivation for alternatives.
 When you're drained, even simple alternatives (going for a walk, calling a friend, doing a breathing exercise) feel like they require more energy than you have.

-Pre-loading means making recovery decisions before the stressful moment arrives, so that depleted-you doesn’t have to figure anything out in real time.
+Pre-loading means making recovery decisions before the stressful moment arrives, so you have fewer decisions to make when you are depleted.

 You probably know when stress is coming.
 Certain weeks, certain seasons, certain recurring situations.
 Map your stress patterns: